matheuscscp/gke-metadata-server/README.md

 `google.subject = assertion.sub`

-If this configuration is performed correctly, the projected value of `google.subject` mapped from a Kubernetes ServiceAccount Token will have the following syntax:
+If this configuration is correct, then the Subject mapped by Google from a Kubernetes ServiceAccount Token will have the following syntax:

 `system:serviceaccount:{k8s_namespace}:{k8s_sa_name}`

-**Attention 1**: The projected value of `google.subject` can have at most 127 characters ([docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/iam_workload_identity_pool_provider#google.subject)).
+**Attention 1**: A `google.subject` can have at most 127 characters ([docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/iam_workload_identity_pool_provider#google.subject)).

 **Attention 2**: Please make sure not to specify any *audiences*.
 This project uses the